Wait. You already knew that, too (obviously). Hmph.

 The base is nuts, oats, chia seeds, and coconut.
 To keep things on the healthy side, I went with maple syrup and coconut sugar for natural sweetness.
 And the chocolate flavor comes from both cocoa powder and vegan dark chocolate!
 Yessss, come to Mama.

-I hope you all LOVE this granola!
+I hope you all LOVE this chocolate granola!
 It’s:

 This would make the perfect quick breakfast or on-the-go snack.
 I love adding this granola to some coconut yogurt and berries for an easy summertime breakfast or snack when I don’t feel like cooking.